-If you are in the northern part of Pennsylvania, Kettle Creek is the ideal spot for a fly fishing trip.
+If you are in the northern part of Pennsylvania, Kettle Creek is the ideal spot for a day of fishing.
 Although it’s quite small over its upper reaches, it gets larger farther downstream.

 14. Ridley Creek

-The creek has about 7 miles of soaked water that you can easily access by bike.
+The creek has about 7 miles of stocked water that you can easily access by bike.
 Though it may not be one of the best fishing spots in Pennsylvania it is a great spot to have a good time with your family.